-So, the order of bases in the DNA determine which proteins are produced.
-When the amino acids join together, it forms a unique sequence, which then folds to form up to form a unique shape.
+So, the order of bases in the DNA determines which proteins are produced.
+When the amino acids join together, they form a unique sequence, which then folds to create a unique shape.

 Every protein has a particular number and order of amino acids, which is why each protein has a different, specific shape and function.
 For example, some proteins are:

 Enzymes – Biological catalysts – An example is amylase

 Hormones – Send messages to different parts of the body – An example is insulin

 Structural proteins – Provide mechanical support – An example is collagen

 There are many other types, and these proteins are responsible for all the cellular functions in the body.

 1. The two strands of the DNA helix unwind, as the weak hydrogen bonds between the complementary base pairs break.

 2. An enzyme known as RNA polymerase binds to the DNA in a non-coding region located near the beginning of a gene.

 3. RNA polymerase moves along the DNA strand and then builds a complementary strand, known as mRNA (messenger RNA).